-The writing service provides any NYU in London student with one-to-one writing related assistance.
-Emma Sweeney, the writing tutor at NYU in London, offers one-to-one tutorials open to all students.
+Emma Sweeney, the writing tutor at NYU London provides one-to-one and small group writing related assistance, open to all students.
 Many students find that the courses in London involve rigorous writing requirements.
 These tutorials provide support with research, study, and writing skills.
-Students should feel free to ask for a critique of any piece of work: academic, creative, or professional.
+Students should feel free to ask for a critique of any piece of work; academic, creative, or professional.

 If there isn’t an available convenient appointment, please use the online booking system’s waiting list.
 The system will automatically send you an email when an appointment becomes available.